switch-model/Switch-USA-PG/README.md

 Run these commands in the terminal pane.

 ```
-# add some tools to your base environment to use for installing the rest
+# add `git` to your base environment to use for installing the rest
-# (if you prefer not to alter your base environment, you could add these to a
+# (if you prefer not to alter your base environment, you could add it to a
 # "pre-install" environment and use that for the initial setup)
-conda install -y -c conda-forge mamba git
+conda install -y -c conda-forge git

 # clone this repository and the dependency submodules (PowerGenome and MIP_results_comparison)
 cd <wherever you want the Switch-USA-PG code>